Hero

 Check the included pinout cards to find which IO you need to set for your specific board.

-What do I need to use the NanoS3?
+What do I need to use the NanoS3, OMGS3 and EdgeS3[D]?

 NanoS3